The Tactical Games Official Rules

 5.4.7.A chronograph may be used by Event Officials to verify compliance.
 Competitors may be selected for testing on any basis approved by the Match Director.
 The chronograph procedure is as follows:

-5.4.7.1.Chronograph will be placed 10 yards from the muzzle of the firearm
+5.4.7.1.Chronograph will be placed an appropriate distance from the muzzle of the firearm.

 5.4.8.Handgun power factor requirements are 125PF for 9mm, 165PF for .40SW, .45acp. and 10mm(Bullet Weight in Grains X Speed in FPS)/1000= Power Factor I.e. (115gr X 1087FPS)/1000= 125.005 PF